 Alyce de Roulet Williamson Gallery — The College’s standard-bearer for exhibitions, the Williamson Gallery at Hillside Campus features world-class exhibitions, many of which focus on the intersection of art and science.

-ArtCenter DLTA — Located along Gallery Row in downtown Los Angeles, this flexible, multipurpose space brings a variety of the Colleges programs—exhibitions, lectures, projects and workshops—to the public in a dynamic setting.
+ArtCenter DLTA — Located along Gallery Row in downtown Los Angeles, this flexible, multipurpose space provides a platform of exhibitions, lectures, projects and workshops that intersect the College with the public in a dynamic setting.

 Hoffmitz Milken Center for Typography (HMCT) — Displaying notable work in typography, letterform design and visual communication, HMCT houses three exhibition spaces at South Campus, including the South Campus Gallery, the HMCT Storefront and the Archival Showcases.

-Peter and Merle Mullin Gallery — Situated in the lobby of the 1111 building at South Campus, the Mullin Gallery alternates between fine art, design and automotive-related exhibitions.
+Peter and Merle Mullin Gallery — Situated in the lobby of the 1111 building at South Campus, the Mullin Gallery presents a diverse range of media, from intimately scaled works of art to automobiles.

 Vice President, ArtCenter Exhibitions and Director, Williamson Gallery